The Power of 1%

 How Small Changes Can Make Big Differences in your Retirement Plan

-We have all heard that something-something 1% more, or something-something 1% better every day will have a massive effect on your life over the long run.
+We have all heard that something – something 1% more, or something-something 1% better every day will have a massive effect on your life over the long run.
+How small changes can make big differences.
 It makes sense, if you could mathematically make yourself 1% better or more each day, you will be significantly better than you were at the beginning of the month or beginning of the year.
 It is a worthy pursuit.
-But it is very hard to calculate, unless you are talking about running miles or lifting weights.
+But it is very hard to calculate unless you are talking about running miles or lifting weights.

 The concept is that a small change over a long period of time will have a massive impact on you and your life if done for a long time.
 This can be applied to so many things.
 Even an aircraft that is 1 degree off will land in a very different location than what was scheduled.
 But today I want to apply it to your financial life.
-Specifically, your 401(k).
+Specifically, your 401k or retirement plan.

 Let’s talk about how.

-You have a 401(k) and let’s say you are saving a decent amount of your money at 5% of your income, and your employer is either matching your contribution or putting in a percentage of your salary, depending on where you work.
+You have a 401k retirement plan and let’s say you are saving a decent amount of your money at 5% of your income, and your employer is either matching your contribution or putting in a percentage of your salary, depending on where you work.